Research Calendar: List of forms and deadlines.

-Faculty Research Grant (FRG) Information: Andrews University, through the Office of Research and Creative Scholarship, competitively awards Faculty Research Grants (FRG) on a yearly basis to qualified university faculty.
+Faculty Research Grant (FRG): Andrews University, through the Office of Research and Creative Scholarship, competitively awards Faculty Research Grants (FRG) on a yearly basis to qualified university faculty.
 University faculty members from all disciplines are encouraged to apply.
 The pre-proposal (recommended) submission deadline is January 31 with final submission due by February 28.
 Applications will be reviewed, and notification of awards made by March 31.

 Research Faculty Status: The designation “Research Faculty” is given to faculty members who excel beyond the minimum university requirements for research and creative scholarship, in recognition of the time and effort required to maintain an active productive research program.
 Tenured and tenure-track faculty are eligible for “Research Faculty” status.

-Undergraduate Research Scholar (URS) Information: The Office of Scholarly Research & Creative Scholarship awards Undergraduate Research Scholar awards of $1000 to undergraduates involved in an independent research project under the guidance of a faculty mentor, in the mentor’s area of expertise.
+Undergraduate Research Scholar (URS): The Office of Scholarly Research & Creative Scholarship awards Undergraduate Research Scholar awards of $1000 to undergraduates involved in an independent research project under the guidance of a faculty mentor, in the mentor’s area of expertise.
 The awards are available each semester of the academic year and during the summer.